Dentures: Manufacturing

 Processing a denture is usually performed using a lost-wax technique whereby the form of the final denture, including the acrylic denture teeth, is invested in stone.
 This investment is then heated, and when it melts the wax is removed through a spruing channel.
-The remaining cavity is then either filled by forced injection or pouring in the uncured denture acrylic, which is either a heat cured or cold-cured type.
+The remaining cavity is then either filled by forced injection or pouring in the uncured denture acrylic, which is either a heat-cured or cold-cured type.
 During the processing period, heat cured acrylics—also called permanent denture acrylics—go through a process called polymerization, causing the acrylic materials to bond very tightly and taking several hours to complete.
 After a curing period, the stone investment is removed, the acrylic is polished, and the denture is complete.
-The end result is a denture that looks much more natural, is much stronger and more durable than a cold cured temporary denture, resists stains and odors, and will last for many years.
+The end result is a denture that looks much more natural, is much stronger and more durable than a cold-cured temporary denture, resists stains and odors, and will last for many years.

-Cold cured or cold pour dentures, also known as temporary dentures, do not look very natural, are not very durable, tend to be highly porous and are only used as a temporary expedient until a more permanent solution is found.
-These types of dentures are inferior and tend to cost much less due to their quick production time (usually minutes) and low cost materials.
-It is not suggested that a patient wear a cold cured denture for a long period of time, for they are prone to cracks and can break rather easily.
+Cold-cured or cold-pour dentures, also known as temporary dentures, do not look as natural, are less durable, tend to be highly porous and are only used as a temporary expedient until a more permanent solution is found.
+These types of dentures tend to cost much less due to their quick production time (usually minutes) and composition of low-cost materials.
+It is not suggested that a patient wear a cold-cured denture for a long period of time, as they are prone to cracks and can break rather easily.